 A weird outlier is patio flooring.
 There is a wide range of patio flooring available.
 Not all of them are suitable as gym flooring but some types are actually pretty good alternative flooring options.

-The rubber tiles made from so called SBR granules.
-This type of rubber tile is often used for patios and sometimes even kids playgrounds.
-They’re very strong, pretty thick and very impact resistant.
+These rubber patio tiles are made from so-called SBR granules.
+This type of rubber tile is often used for patios and sometimes even kids’ playgrounds.
+They’re very strong, pretty thick, and very impact resistant.
 The high weight makes them stay in place pretty well and they provide good grip.

 Are Gym Flooring Alternatives Any Good?

-Stall mats with rubber patio tiles underneath is a great combination that’s really strong, durable and still provides protection, noise damping and makes it easy to clean.
+Stall mats with rubber patio tiles underneath are a great combination that’s really strong, durable, and still provides protection, noise damping, and makes it easy to clean.
 The problem is that the total price might not actually be too far off the price of actual gym flooring.